Skip to Main Content

 In order to create a system that could be used to compare the relative value of its shared resources, while prioritizing the highest collection development priorities for the consortium, and accounting for the diversity of materials and models, VIVA’s Collections Committee has formed a Value Metric Task Force.

-Working Group Members (2021-present)
+Working Group Members (2021-2023)

 Summer Durrant